Évora

 Natural beauty and monumental richness condensed in one city

-Évora, located in Alentejo, is a city of an outstanding beauty, embraced by its fortress walls, filled with historic memories in each street, each home and each inhabitant, heir to a rich and diverse cultural heritage, built and preserved over time.
+Évora, located in Alentejo, is a city of an outstanding beauty, embraced by its fortress walls, filled with historical memories in each street, each home and each inhabitant, heir to a rich and diverse cultural heritage, built and preserved over time.
 Inhabited since the Neolithic period, its squares and monuments tell us about local and national history, religion and culture, making its people proud of both past and present times.
-The natural beauty of this region combined with the monumental richness of this modern and touristic city, classified World Heritage in 1986 by UNESCO, has turned Évora the main attraction pole of the region.
+The natural beauty of this region, combined with the monumental richness of this modern and touristic city, classified as World Heritage in 1986 by UNESCO, has turned Évora the central attraction pole of the region.

-Over the last decades, Évora has made a clear commitment to combat climate changes by focusing on measures aimed to sustainability, at the most varied levels, implementing, for instance, the first Electricity Smart Grids in Portugal and seeking systematically to develop new ways of conceiving electricity production and distribution, showing that it’s possible to combine development and modernity with the preservation and appreciation of the cultural traditions and heritage values.
+Over the last decades, Évora has made a clear commitment to fight climate changes by focusing on measures aimed at sustainability, at the most varied levels.
+For instance, Évora is implementing the first Electricity Smart Grids in Portugal and seeking systematically to develop new ways of conceiving electricity production and distribution, showing that it’s possible to combine development and modernity with the preservation and appreciation of the cultural traditions and heritage values.

 Key figures